 As of today, Elastic Cloud uses only I-series instances on AWS (currently I2).
 As such, even the smallest cluster in Elastic Cloud runs on best-in-class AWS instances.
 Given a production need for I/O, network, and CPU guarantees, T-series instances aren't terribly applicable.
 And, of course, I3 instances are coming soon.

 That said, simple price comparison is a race to the bottom.
 The Amazon Elasticsearch Service is cheaper in some circumstances.
 In an apples-to-apples comparison (i2 instances with similar memory to disk ratios, retention periods that match, matching deployment across AZs, and ignoring support and commercial products), the Amazon Elasticsearch Service is actually ~20% more expensive.
-(We've crunched some numbers as an example at the end of this post **.)
+Learn how much your deployment will cost on the Elasticsearch Service with our interactive pricing calculator.

-So that means Elastic Cloud is price competitive and you get the benefit of current releases, security patches, and X-Pack.
+As you can see, Elastic's Elasticsearch Service is price competitive and you also get the benefit of current releases, security patches, and X-Pack.